|Air Force Lt. Col. William E. Molett|

 March 26, 1865 – During the Civil War, under the watching eyes of President Lincoln, the cavalry forces of Gen. Phil Sheridan crossed the James River, 15,000 strong.
 On his way to join Grant’s forces around Petersburg, Sheridan took advantage of the fact that Lincoln was on a tour of the City Point area to review the troops and consult with the generals.
 The aggressive Sheridan would assist Grant in pressuring the Petersburg line.

-March 26, 1874 – Poet Robert Frost was born in San Francisco, Calif.
-He would go on to win the Pulitzer Prize for poetry four times.
+March 26, 1874 – Pulitzer Prize-winning poet Robert Frost was born in San Francisco, Calif.

 March 26, 1896 – The Monroe Journal reported, in news from the Jones Mill community, that there was “a flourishing literary school” at New Hope a few miles from the mill.